That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 How the Opportunity Trends Report Works

 The Opportunity Trends report shows all open opportunities in the funnel on the 1st of each month.
-It doesn’t matter if the deal later closes.
-What this report shows is the opportunity status on the 1st day of each month.
+It doesn’t matter if the deal is due to close in a later month; the report shows the total pipeline on the first day of each month.

-An opportunity is in the Prospecting Stage on January 1.
-Therefore, the January column on the chart includes this deal.
-Specifically, it’s in the Prospecting group.
+Let’s say there’s an opportunity in the Prospecting Stage on January 1.
+Therefore, the January column on the chart includes this deal, and specifically, it’s in the Prospecting group.

-Irrespective of what later happens to the opportunity, it’s always going included in the January column because it was a pipeline deal on the first day of that month.
+It doesn’t matter what later happens to the opportunity; it always shows in the January column because it was a pipeline deal on the first day of that month.

 Of course, it also continues to appear in the January column.